 An emergency fund is an amount of money set aside that can be used to cover all of the unexpected expenses that come up and surprise you: new tires for the car, roof replacement, or medical expenses not covered by insurance, for example.
 The other thing that an emergency fund is for is to give you some “cushion” if you find yourself unemployed for an extended period of time.
 It’s for this reason that an emergency fund is typically referred to as a certain number of months’ worth of expenses – such as 3-6 months’ worth of expenses.
 You should have an emergency fund of an amount that would provide for your living expenses for several months should you be unexpectedly laid off.

 The most important tool for achieving financial success is knowledge.
 For this reason, I suggest that you use some of your new-found riches to improve your financial knowledge.
-There are many good books out there (I’ve reviewed quite a few of them, click this link for a list of financial books I’ve reviewed) that will help you to better understand your finances and how you can improve things.
+There are many good books out there that will help you to better understand your finances and how you can improve things.

-I wouldn’t suggest spending all $1,000 on education – maybe as much as $50 or $100 for several good books.
-This will help you to make good decisions with your remaining money.
+I wouldn’t suggest spending an extra $1,000 totally on education – maybe as much as $50 or $100 for several good books.
+This will help you to make good decisions with your remaining windfall.

-If on the other hand you haven’t maxed out your 401(k) plan, you can defer this additional $1,000 by your paychecks throughout the remainder of the year and earmark this additional $1,000 to make up the difference in reduced take-home pay.
+If on the other hand you haven’t maxed out your 401(k) plan, you can defer an extra $1,000 by your paychecks throughout the remainder of the year and earmark an extra $1,000 to make up the difference in reduced take-home pay.
 If you started in July and you have 13 more pays left in the year, you’d set aside around $75 per paycheck (if paid every two weeks) and your income will be reduced by a little less than that, since the money you deferred isn’t taxed.

 Who Does Each Option Work Best For?